collocations.org

 1. possibility

-excellent, good, high, strong | fair, fighting, sporting, realistic, reasonable
+excellent, good, high, real, strong

-There''s a fair chance that nobody will come to the talk.
+There's a fair chance that nobody will come to the talk.

-There was only a million-to-one chance of it happening. | As long as there is an outside chance, we will go for it.
+As long as there is an outside chance, we will go for it.

-fifty-fifty, one-in-three, -four, etc., 10, 20, etc. per cent
+fifty-fifty, one-in-three, etc., 10%, 20%, etc.

-They have a 90 per cent chance of success.
+They have a 90% chance of success.

 survival